pippinbarr/cart253/topics/instructions/anatomy-of-a-p5-project.md

 3. The `assets/` folder that will contain all your images, sounds, and more
 4. The `js/` folder that contains all of your JavaScript, including the libraries you're using (p5 and p5 sound by default) and your own code in `script.js`

-## Next

-Now all we have to do is learn what to write in `script.js`!

 ## }